How to trim severely overgrown dog nails

 The dog nails are thick and curvy, like horns or claws.
 The condition is known as Onychogryphosis, a nail disease that causes one side of the nail to grow faster than the other.
 Onychogryphosis affects the toes, especially the big toes.

 Dog nail curled into a paw

 A dog’s nails should sit at the level of his paw.
-If they are curling over his paw or curling, it is time for a nail trim.
+It is time for a nail trim if they are curling over his paw or curling.
 This is for the dewclaw since it does not get worn down by regular walking.